-ApexSQL Database Power Tools for VS Code is a Visual Studio Code extension that allows users to connect to MySQL and MariaDB instances, execute and display queries results, search for objects in databases, export query results into several standard formats, and generate DDL and DML scripts from ApexSQL server explorer.
+ApexSQL Database Power Tools for VS Code is a VS Code extension that allows users to connect to MySQL and MariaDB instances, execute and display queries results, search for objects in databases, export query results into several standard formats, and generate DDL and DML scripts from ApexSQL server explorer.
 All of this is possible on multiple computing platforms like Windows, Linux, and macOS.

 First things first, before continuing any further, it’s always a good idea to check ApexSQL What’s supported and Requirements page just to verify if this extension is actually what you’re looking for, does it do the job, and to see what are the minimum system requirements that have to be met for the application to run smoothly.

 It’s recommended to have the latest Visual Studio Code installed and also to keep the program always up-to-date.
 If you’re running the nightly Insiders build of Visual Studio Code, there is no guarantee that the extension will work properly because the extension is not being tested on any nightly builds.

 Visual Studio Code itself is a lightweight application and adding ApexSQL Database Power Tools for VS Code extension to it does not affect its performance at all.
 So, don’t let the size fool you.
 The extension’s download size of > 100MB is due to its necessary components that ensure smooth operation and no additional download of any third-party software.

 Once going through the requirements is done, it’s time to increase the power of Visual Studio Code by installing ApexSQL Database Power Tools for VS Code extension.

 The easiest way to install and manage the VS Code extension is from the Visual Studio Code Marketplace.